 In addition to the functions defined in TS 23.501 [3], the NRF performs the following functions:

 - Support of new NF types AIOTF and their corresponding NF profiles.
-The NF profile includes the AIOTF ID or IP address, NF type and the serving area information of the AIOTF.
+The NF profile includes the AIOTF ID or IP address, NF type and the AIOTF Service Area information covered by the AIOTF.

-- Support of AIOTF discovery based on parameters such as target area information.
+- Support of AIOTF discovery based on the targeted AIOTF Service Area information.